-Ogunquit is a bustling beachside town that has attracted vacationers and artists for more than a century.
-Though certainly notable for its abundant and elegant summer-resort architecture, Ogunquit is most famous for its 3 1/2-mile white-sand beach, backed by grassy dunes, that dominates the town.
+Ogunquit (Oh-gun-quit) is a busy little beachside town that has attracted vacationers and artists for more than a century.
+Although it’s certainly notable for the abundant and elegant summer-resort architecture, Ogunquit is probably most famous for the 3 1/2-mile white-sand beach, backed by grassy dunes, that dominates the town.

 This beach serves as the town’s front porch, and most everyone drifts over there at least once a day when the sun is shining.
 As a bonus, a wonderful walking trail known as the Marginal Way begins at the beach, then climbs the cliffs above tide pools to great views back onto the sand and ocean.